 A framework is simply a way to organize information.
-The one leg of Ptah and Ausar is based in a framework.
+The one leg of Ptah and Ausar is based on a framework.
 It becomes a clue as to how you should interpret the symbols no matter where they are in stories and myths.
-The Kemetic/Egyptian is one of the most organized and consistent spiritual science systems you will ever come across.
-But you must look at the system through the system of science and not a religion, or a primitive group of people unable to comprehend the deep metaphysical concepts.
+The Kemetic/Egyptian system is one of the most organized and consistent spiritual science systems you will ever come across.
+But you must look at the system as an organized science of knowledge and not a religion, or a primitive group of people unable to comprehend the deep metaphysical concepts.
 The truth is the Kemetic spiritual science is extremely sophisticated and nuanced.

 You will then be able to uncover deeper concepts and connections in the Bible.

-So let’s take a look at the principle of Heru/Horus.
+So let’s take a look at the ancient Kemetic principle called Heru/Horus.